Spraying and chemical practices

 If you don't want herbicides applied to the road frontage outside your property, you can request to be added to our No Spray Register.
 Those currently on the No Spray Register can also request to be removed.

-If your application is accepted and you are added to the No Spray Register, it will become the resident’s responsibility to maintain and control weeds in the agreed areas.
+If your application is accepted and you're added to the No Spray Register, it'll be your responsibility to maintain and control weeds in the agreed areas.

 Apply online